retrosnob/retrosnob.github.io/pythonbook.md

 print("There are " + str(count) + " a's in " + s)
 ```
 **Notes:**
-It's ok to use a single-letter variable name like `s` in this example, because my variable is just a throw-away value.
+* It's ok to use a single-letter variable name like `s` in this example, because my variable is just a throw-away value.
+* We have to use the `str` function to convert the integer `count` to a string before we can concatenate it with the rest of the message string, but we don't need to do that with `s` because `s` is already a string.

 # Operators and expressions